jonascesconetto/decision-maker/README.md

 # Decision Maker

+## Introduction
-A full stack web app that helps groups of friends to vote on a preferred choice (using ranked voting), for example: "What movie should we see next Friday?".
+A full stack web app that helps groups of friends to vote on a preferred choice (using ranked voting), for example: "What movie should we see next Friday?"

+### The Problem

+As a social person I want my group of friends to make a democratic choice on a group activity because it can be difficult to make a unified decision.

+### User Stories & Scenarios

+* Admin
+ - Given that I have several activities
+ - when I create a new poll and click enter my email and description and click submit
+ - then two links are generated and emailed to me (admin and vote).
+I then am redirected to the vote page so that I can cast my vote.

+* Voter
+ - Given that the vote link is clicked in the email the voting page opens in the browser
+ - when I enter my name, rank the choices and click submit
+ - then the vote is calculated and the results page loads.

+### Scenarios

+- What movie should we see?
+- What restaurant should we go to for Bill's birthday?
+- What activity should we do as Saturday is going to be a beautiful sunny day?

+### Features

+- Easy poll creation:  The user does not need to sign up on the app and can easily create a poll on the landing page
+- Security without authentication: Hashed URL links are sent to the user to access results and voting pages.
+- Democratic ranking system: Voters can rank their preferences from most preferred to least preferred with a simple drag and drop form
+- Results algorithm: The app uses Borda Count [link](https://en.wikipedia.org/wiki/Borda_count) to rank voter preferences.
+- Poll transparency: Both the admin and the voter can see the results immediately after voting.
+- Admin page features: The admin user can view the calculated results, the number of votes and the preferences of each voter so far.

+### Screenshots

-## Project Setup
+## Project Stack

+- Client: HTML, JS, Jquery, Ajax and ejs for rendering pages
+- Server: Node.js
+- PostgreSQL for DB
+- Knex.js for querying and migrations
+- git for version control

 ## Getting Started